 Cold brew coffee is ground coffee that sits or steeps in cold water, preferably overnight.
 Once you strain out the grounds, you are left with a cold brew concentrated coffee that can be mixed with water or milk.

-This method of brewing coffee yields a softer, milder flavor of coffee then just having a cup of iced coffee.
+This method of brewing coffee yields a softer, milder flavor of coffee than just having a cup of iced coffee.

 What Do I Need To Make This Cold Brew Coffee Recipe?